FeliceGeracitano/webperf-dashboard/README.md

 ### Introduction

-Web performance powered by Lighthouse, forked from by `https://github.com/boyney123/garie` with addition of
+Web performance powered by Lighthouse, forked from by [https://github.com/boyney123/garie](https://github.com/boyney123/garie) with addition of

 - Typescript
 - Monorepo approach
 - Removed Pagespeed Insights since now is powered by lighthouse
 - Latest lighthouse
 - Grafana dashboards with more details
 - more to come..
-(CI hook for Github PR, more metrics)
+(CI hook for Github PR, more metrics, parallel page analysis)

 ### Requirements